alexweeman28/trumanshow-gnuradio/README.md

 ```$ sudo apt-get install lame vlc```

 Next, create a named pipe with a ```.wav``` extension in the same directory where ```fm_radio.py``` lives.
 You need to do this just once.
-The named pipe can be reused every time the SDR's audio signal is streamed.
+The named pipe can be reused each time the SDR's audio signal is streamed.

 ```$ mkfifo wmea.wav```

 Finally,

 1. In the same directory where the SDR's Python script and the named pipe live, start lame, specifying the input and output file names: ```$ lame wmea.wav wmea.mp3```
 2. Run the Python script: ```$ python fm_radio.py```
 3. Start streaming the SDR's audio output by running the included one-line shell script named ```run_vlc.sh```: ```$ ./run_vlc.sh```
 4. Point a browser running on a different host to http://my_ip_address:8080/wbpr.mp3, and enjoy!

+Note: